cameliapatilea/EDA-BeerProfileRating/README.md

 CLOC - 700 lines of code in 7 files

+# **DOCUMENTATION PROCESS**

+## **Keep in mind that we need at least 10 pages!!!!!!!**
+Very important : describing finetuning, every model in particular.

+Plots and confusion matrix for every method!!

+Table for all the methods we used.

+Conclusions.

 # Running code

-In order to rune the code from this repo you should firstly create an anaconda environment with a version of Python 3.10:
+In order to run the code from this repo you should firstly create an anaconda environment with a version of Python 3.10:

 conda create -n eda_env python=3.10